Augusto B. Leguía: First Presidency (1908-1912)

 In 1908 he succeeded José Pardo (a succession event that would occur again in 1919) after being elected president for the first time by an alliance of the Civil and Constitutional parties.
 Some of Leguía's first actions were to institute social and economic reforms in an attempt to industrialize Peru and turn it into a modern capitalist society.
+In 1911, what has been described as "the first significant social security law in Peru" was passed, with occupational accident protection introduced for workers in mechanized private enterprises earnings less than 20,000 soles.

 On 29 May 1909, a group of citizens (supporters of Piérola's Democratic Party) managed to force their entry into the Palacio de Gobierno demanding the resignation of Leguía.
 Among the group were the brother and sons of Piérola; Carlos de Piérola, Isaías de Piérola and Amadeo de Piérola.
 Since Leguía did not resign as planned, they kidnapped him and took him in front of the Bolivar Monument (located in Plaza inquisicion in Lima).
 Once there, Leguía did not acquiesce to their demands, and the police had to forcibly rescue the president in the midst of a fight that caused at least 100 deaths.

 During this period the country was also confronting boundary disputes with five of its neighbors.
 Leguía succeeded in reaching agreements with two of them, Bolivia and Brazil.

 The boundary with Brazil was settled with the signing of the Treaty of Velarde-Río Branco.
 This provided that two rivers (Yaravi and Yaverija) would compose most of the border for both countries.
 With Bolivia, The Treaty of Polo-Bustamante determined the partition of the Lake Titicaca and provided a much more accurate definition of the Peruvian-Bolivian border.
 This treaty also delimited the borders with Tacna (which was until then in Chilean control).

 When Leguía's term ended in 1912, he was succeeded by Guillermo Billinghurst, a millionaire businessman who had been the former mayor of Lima.
 During the following years, Leguía travelled in the United Kingdom and the United States, where he learned methods of banking and finance that he would later apply in Peru.
 During this time, Leguia was already in conflict with the Civilista Party and left its organization.